AndrewKachmarKPI/pa-labs/README.md

 Also you can check your maven installation executing
 > mvn -version

-To run code you should execute such commands (from command line in folder with runners) FROM SRC FOLDER
+To run code you should execute such commands \
+FROM SRC FOLDER
 > #### Compile
 > javac com/labs/*.java -d classes